mcgarrah/mcgarrah.github.io/_posts/2024-04-04-thinkpad-t480-wwan-sdd.md

 # Adding another SSD Drive

 In my etermal tinkering with my [Lenovo Thinkpad T480s](https://en.wikipedia.org/wiki/ThinkPad_T_series#T480), I have continued the trend of adding new features.
 So earlier, in [A new to me but old laptop](/new-but-old-laptop/) and [New Laptop update](/new-laptop-update/), I threw out a bunch of enhancement options.
-Some of those I've done and some I left on the backlog as things that just cost too much to be useful.
+Some of those I've done and some I left on the backlog as things that just cost too much on my metric of usefulness per dollar.
 The WWAN SSD for extra storage was one of those that just seemed like a bad bang-for-the-buck for storage.
 I also like the option to add a SIM card and have cellular network available in case I have to go back to consulting on the road.

 So I found a way I thought to get the price to value down quite a bit.
+Or at least expand the options for the SSD drives to expand cost options.
+I also hit some frustration when downloading LLM Models and filling up large portions of my boot drive with those.
+My goal was to separate those and other models onto a data volume.
+Using the large SD Card Slot with a 500Gb or 1Tb SD card works but seemed slow.

-Or at least expand the options for the drives to expand cost options.
-The WWAN M.2 slot on the T480 is a 2242 (42mm) B+M keyed PCIe slot.
+So the WWAN M.2 slot on the T480 is a 2242 (42mm) B+M keyed PCIe slot.
 This means you need two notches in the right place on your card being inserted and it has to be 42mm long.
 Some folks have done crazy stuff like use hacksaws to cut out pieces of M keyed M.2 drives and/or solder wires across the traces for power.
 I am no where that adventureous or crazy.

 Here is a picture of the M vs B+M keyed edges to get an idea of what I am talking about.